 Has the curve flattened in LA County?

 through June 9, 2021.
-The cumulative death rate (# of deaths in relation to # of cases) since is still present and according to LA County guidance, all residents, business owners and employees must continue to observe and practice all COVID-19
+The cumulative death rate (# of deaths in relation to # of cases) since

+According to County guidance, all residents, business owners and employees must continue to observe and practice all COVID-19 physical distancing

 Is social distancing still needed?
 Has the Stay at Home Order been lifted?